tongngocminhanh/MAUI_App_SDR/MyCloudProject/Documentation/Experiment Specification - Anh Tong Ngoc Minh - Son Pham Tien.md

 ### How to run experiment

-This section describes how to run the Cloud Experiment based on the input/output mentioned in the Experiment Description section.
+This section describes how to run the Cloud Experiment based on the input/output mentioned in the Experiment Description section.<br/>
 We have 3 experiments in this Maui Cloud Project:

-**1. Upload parameters for drawing SDR Representations** First, user are enable to upload parameters for drawing SDR Representation by input all of these parameter in the following image:
+**1. Upload parameters for drawing SDR Representations** First, user are enable to upload parameters for drawing SDR Representation by input all of these parameter in the following image:<br/>

 <div style="background-color: #ffffff; text-align:center">
   <img src="./Figures/Parameters.png" title="general-architecture-of-app-sdr" width=70%></img>